tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client_shares
 : A list of offered KeyShareEntry values in descending order of client preference.
-  This vector MUST NOT be empty.
-Clients not providing a KeyShare MUST instead omit this extension from the ClientHello.
+  Servers MUST NOT negotiate any connection if this vector is empty and instead MUST respond with a HelloRetryRequest (see {{hello-retry-request}}).

 server_share
 : A single KeyShareEntry value for the negotiated cipher suite.
 Servers